VirgilSecurity/chat-back4app-android/README.md

         user.setPassword(password);
         user.put(Const.Request.CRETE_CARD, card.export());
 ```

-Now your project automatically sends the exported to base64 Virgil Card to the Back4App after that Cloud Code intercepts and publishes it.
+Now your project automatically sends the Virgil Card exported to base64 to the Back4App, after that Cloud Code intercepts and publishes it.

-### Step-4.
-Encrypt Message

-With the User's Cards in place, we are now ready to encrypt a message for encrypted communication.
-In this case, we will encrypt the message using the Recipient's Virgil Card.
+**We encrypt messages with the recipient user's Virgil card.**

+See ../virgilsecurity/virgilback4app/chat/thread/ChatThreadPresenter:

-In order to encrypt messages, the Sender must search for the receiver's Virgil Cards at the Virgil Services, where all Virgil Cards are saved.
+- The Sender must search for the receiver's Virgil Cards using the Virgil Cards Service:

-- Looking for the receiver’s Virgil Card in [ChatThreadPresenter][_chat_thread_presenter] class:
 ```java
 private Single<VirgilCard> findCard(String identity) {
     return Single.create(e -> {